New reporting requirements

 Fibre composite packaging

-The notable difference from the existing regulations is the addition of fibre composite packaging.
+The notable difference from the previous regulations is the addition of fibre composite packaging.

 The Defra definition of this form of packaging is:

-For any composite packaging where the primary material is paperboard or paper fibres, and that material is laminated with plastic, you should class this as a “fibre-based composite”.
+For any composite packaging in which the primary material is paperboard or paper fibres and is laminated with plastic, classify it as a “fibre-based composite”.

-This definition covers packaging such as laminated papers, tetra pack style cartons (used for liquids such as juices, milk, and other drinks), coffee cups, and other similar packaging.
+This definition covers packaging such as laminated paper, tetra pack-style cartons (used for liquids such as juices, milk, and other drinks), coffee cups, and similar packaging.

 Other category